Calorie-App/Calorie-App/README_Milestone2.md

     - [X] App Overview (Milestone 1)
     - [X] App Spec (Milestone 1)
     - [X] Checked off 2+ completed features
-      - [X] API calls will fetch data from Nutrition API
+      - [X] API calls fetches data from Nutrition API
       - [X] User will be able to enter the desired food through an EditText View.
-Which CalorieCalc will take user's input to make API calls to get information about the food entered by the user from the Nutrition API
+Which CalorieCalc will take user's input to make API calls
       - [X] Implemented functionality so user must enter value in both EditText in order to proceed.
       - [X] Toast is displayed to user stating to "Please enter values in both fields" if user did not enter values in both fields.
       - [X] Created a Food Class to construct Food Objects from JSONArray
-      - [X] Fragment is working and displaying fetched food data from API
+      - [X] Fragment is working and displaying food data fetched from API
       - [X] The user is asked "What is your calorie intake goal for today?".
+      - [X] Functionality implemented where user is not able to change the calorie goal.
+The calorie goal value is set to user's initial input and remains constant.
-The purpose of this feature is for the user to be able to add food to the list until the calorie amount reaches his/her calorie intake goal for the day.
+      - [X] Functionality implemented to allow user to keep on adding food to the list until the calorie goal is reached.
       - [X] Section for the user to type the food he/she desires as well as a Search button to search for the desired food.
 - [X] 2+ Videos/GIFs of build progress
   - UI Building Process (attached below)